August Advanced Wet Sanding Training

 This is not a beginner-level class.

+Students must have prior experience with machine polishing and feel confident operating polishing equipment.
 No sanding experience is required; however, a solid understanding of paint correction fundamentals is expected.

 Why This Training Is Different